Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 Azure Queue storage is a messaging service provided by Microsoft Azure that allows applications to asynchronously communicate by sending and receiving messages between components or services.<br>

 The messages are stored in queues, which are a type of storage that supports a first-in-first-out (FIFO) model.
-This means that the first message that is added to the queue will be the first message to be retrieved from the queue.<b>
+This means that the first message that is added to the queue will be the first message to be retrieved from the queue.<br>

 Azure Queue storage is often used for scenarios where you want to ensure that messages are processed in order, such as when processing financial transactions or when performing batch processing of data.
 It can also be used to enable asynchronous processing of workloads, where the processing of messages can be done at a later time or by a different component or service.<br>